mvysny/vaadin-on-kotlin/docs/gettingstarted-v10.md

 }
 ```

-This is how the `LoginForm` component looks like:
+This is how the `LoginView` component looks like:

 ![Login Form](images/login_form-v10.png)